coderolls/coderolls-blog/_posts/java-uuid/2020-12-19-uuid-in-java.md

 ```java
 equals(Object obj)
 ```
 This method simply compares this object to the specified object.
-It return the result in `boolean`
+It returns the result in `boolean`

 ```java
 node()